Guatemala

 The view from our patio.

-Today, we spent most of the morning exploring the lake shore by kayak.
-We’ve noticed that the wind picks up in the late morning, so we got up extra early today and took the kayak out shortly after sunrise.
-We will forever remember this magical experience.
-We glided across the mirror-like surface, along a steep, unpopulated, and densely forested stretch of coast.
-We paddled in silence, interrupted by the occasional “Hola” of a fisherman on a traditional canoe, or by the chirping of birds and quacking of ducks.
-The sky was clear and the San Pedro and Atitlán volcanoes were gently illuminated by the morning light.
-We paddled for a long time, until we had nearly reached the large village of Panajachel, and our stomachs were growling with hunger.
-Time to head back and have brunch.
+We glided smoothly across the mirror-like surface, along a steep, completely unpopulated, and densely forested stretch of coast that felt like we’d paddled back in time.
+We mostly paddled in comfortable silence, occasionally interrupted by the cheerful “Hola!” of a weathered fisherman on a traditional canoe, or by the melodic chirping of tropical birds and the surprisingly loud quacking of ducks.
+The sky was perfectly clear — not a single cloud — and the San Pedro and Atitlán volcanoes were gently illuminated by the soft morning light, creating dramatic silhouettes against the sunrise.
+We paddled for a long time, until we had nearly reached the comparatively large village of Panajachel, and our stomachs were growling insistently with hunger.
+Time to head back and have a well-earned brunch.

 The village of Santa Cruz La Laguna nestles in the hills high above Lake Atitlán.